Victims of a fatal bank robbery in eastern Oklahoma are suing over the shooter's improper prison release.

 The lawsuit accuses the counties and the Corrections Department of failing to ensure Norris carried out his prison sentences.

-Creek County prosecutors have said miscommunication between Texas and Oklahoma resulted in Norris' release.
+Creek County District Attorney Max Cook has said that miscommunication between Texas and Oklahoma resulted in Norris' release.

-Department spokesman Mark Myers declined comment Friday, citing the pending litigation.
+Department spokesman Mark Myers declined The Associated Press' request for comment Friday, citing the pending litigation.